-The husband, instead of defending his better half, took flight as soon as he saw that it was indeed them for whom I was making.
+The husband, instead of defending his better half, took flight as soon as he saw that it was indeed they for whom I was making.
 He would be running still if his wife had not called him back.
-As far as she is concerned, I must do her this justice, she is the first Marmot who has not trembled before my collar.
+As far as she is concerned, I must do her this justice: she is the first Marmot who has not trembled before my collar.

 She listened without displaying the least emotion, sitting, head inclined, two front paws hanging.
 When I had finished speaking, she pouted a little and replied with an air of indifference:

 That said, she bowed deeply before me and rejoined her husband, who had crept up shyly.

 This is what happened.

 M.02.02.03.07 / M.079

 In vain does my neighbour play the disdainful Marmot, curiosity devours her.
 She has made her way, by a winding path, so that she has ended up browsing a few pawsteps from my Burrow.
 She would have liked to know what he was doing, this Philosopher.
 Her trouble was for nothing.
 The Philosopher had retired within his hole… The husband followed her, at a distance.

 A change is in sight.
 Yesterday, a scorching wind was blowing; today, it is snowing.
 It is always so with this hot wind.
 As long as it blows, it is fine; as soon as it drops, then comes the Snow.